 Here are some of the new, dedicated accessories for the HERO9 Black.

 HERO9 Black Media Mod.
 This adds an HDMI-out port, a 3.5mm external mic port, a couple of cold shoes for mounting lights or other accessories, and a built-in directional mic.
-The HERO8’s Media Mode won’t work; you’ll need the dedicated one for the HERO9 because of the different body dimensions of the camera.
+The Media Mod was first introduced with the HERO8 Black, but the HERO8’s Media Mode won’t work on the HERO9; you’ll need the dedicated one for the HERO9 because of the different body dimensions of the camera.

 HERO9 Black Protective Housing + Waterproof Case.
 It has the same specs and shares the name with the one for the HERO8 Black, but it’s slightly larger to fit the new camera.

 HERO9 Black Max Lens Mod.
 This might be the most interesting and innovative new accessory, and I’m looking forward to putting it through its paces (but it isn’t available just yet).
-It clips onto the front lens port and contributes to extra stabilization and horizon lock as well an even wider (155-degree) field of view.
+Unlike the HERO8 Black, the HERO9 Black goes back to the design of a removable lens hood.
+So you clip off the default one and clip the Max Lens Mod on in its place.
+It contributes to extra video stabilization, improves horizon lock, and gives an even wider (155-degree) field of view.